devvyyxyz/blog/src/content/blog/2025/Instagram/How to Secure Your Instagram Account.md

 ---
-title: 'How to Secure Your Instagram Account'
+title: How to Secure Your Instagram Account
-description: 'A quick guide to making your Instagram account private and protecting your personal content.'
+description: A quick guide to making your Instagram account private and protecting your personal content.
-pubDate: 'Feb 06 2025'
+pubDate: Feb 06 2025
-heroImage: '/instagram-security.jpg'
+heroImage: /instagram-devvyyxyz.jpg
 ---

 ## Introduction